 When my toddler was born, I was constantly afraid that she was going to get hurt.
-The overwhelming intrusive thoughts made me talk to my OBGYN about getting on medication for my post-partum anxiety.
+I was overwhelmed with constant thoughts that something horrible would happen to her.
+My incessant fearfulness made me talk to my OBGYN about getting on medication for my post-partum anxiety.

-The intrusive thoughts I had with each of my children were different, but the constant fear was the same.
+The upsetting, overpowering worries that I had with each of my children were different, but the constant fear was the same.

-The heart palpitations, the inability to stop worrying, the trouble sleeping, the hyper-awareness.
+I had physical symptoms that accompanied the worries too: heart palpitations, the inability to stop worrying, trouble sleeping, and hyper-awareness.
 All these are signs of anxiety.

 Do you have anxiety?